Ditch your coats, head outdoors, and try these novel, enriching, and inspiring ways to celebrate the 31 glorious days of May (and Mother’s Day too!).

-Star Wars Day (May 4) and Space Day (May5) in the same month?
+Star Wars Day (May 4) and Space Day (May 5) in the same month?
 Have fun making light sabers out of pool noodles and duct tape, and hand out balloons.
 Then hold epic battles to see who can keep the balloons aloft the longest.
 Host a Star Wars movie marathon for older kids; let little ones space out with Lego Star Wars movies instead.
-Find a cool book on the Milky Way at your local library or bookstore, or head to a planetarium to learn more about outer space.
+Conduct an internet search for information on the Milky Way to learn more about outer space.

 2. Go south of the border, figuratively

 Cinco de Mayo (May 5) celebrates Mexico’s victory over France in the Battle of Puebla in 1862.
 There, the outmanned Mexican Army defeated the French forces, which were considered unbeatable at that time.
 Cinco de Mayo isn’t a huge holiday in Mexico, but it’s a thrill for anyone who loves Mexican culture, and it’s a great way to celebrate the south-of-the-border nation.
-Look online for info about the nation’s history, culture, and food, and feast on Mexican cuisine at home or your favorite Mexican restaurant.
+Look online for info about the nation’s history, culture, and food, and feast on Mexican cuisine at home.
 Try guacamole, tortillas, and fajitas to start!